johanberntsson/ozmoo/documentation/manual/manual.md

 Allows the player to press F5 to enter scrollback mode, where they can scroll up and down through the text that has scrolled off the screen.
 Requires a MEGA65, or a C64 or C128 with REU.
 Also, the REU has to be big enough to hold the buffer.
 The buffer is 1 MB in size for the MEGA65, 64 KB for a C64 or C128 with REU.
 Scrollback buffer is enabled by default for MEGA65 only.
 Enable it with -sb or -sb:1.
 Disable it with -sb:0.

+# Smooth scrolling

+This feature adds smooth scrolling support.
+When active, text is scrolled up one pixel (raster line) per frame rather than an entire character (text row) at a time, providing a "smooth" visual experience.

+The build option -smooth can be used to include smooth scrolling support on supported targets (currently only available on the C64)

+The user can toggle whether smooth scrolling is active using the F2 key during the game.
+Smooth scrolling is activated at program startup if the support was included.

 # Miscellaneous options

 ## Option -sp:n